-Beta-detected Nuclear Magnetic Resonance ( $\beta$ -NMR) uses highly spin polarized $\beta$ -emitting nuclei as a probe.
+Beta-detected Nuclear Magnetic Resonance (β -NMR) uses highly spin polarized β -emitting nuclei as a probe.
 Besides its use in nuclear physics, it has also become a powerful and sensitive tool in condensed matter physics and materials science.
-At TRIUMF, $\beta$ -NMR of Li+ has been developed to study materials in a depth resolved manner, where the implantation depth of Li+ is controlled via electrostatic deceleration.
-In this thesis, $\beta$ -NMR of Li+ has been used to study the surface and interface effects of high- $T_c$ cuprate superconductors (HTSC).
-The objective of this work is to search for spontaneous magnetic fields generated by a possible time reversal symmetry breaking (TRSB) superconducting state near the surface of holedoped YBa2Cu3O7- $\delta$ (YBCO), and study the disorder of the vortex lattice in YBCO and electron-doped Pr2-xCexCuO4- $\delta$ (PCCO) HTSC.
+At TRIUMF, β -NMR of 8Li+ has been developed to study materials in a depth-resolved manner, where the implantation depth of 8Li+ is controlled via electrostatic deceleration.
+In this thesis, β -NMR of 8Li+ has been used to study high- T_c cuprate superconductors (HTSC).
+The objective of this work is to search for spontaneous magnetic fields generated by a possible time-reversal symmetry breaking (TRSB) superconducting state near the surface of hole-doped YBa2Cu3O{7- δ} (YBCO), and study the nature of the vortex lattice (VL) in YBCO and electron-doped Pr{2-x}Ce_xCuO{4- δ} (PCCO).
+For several advantages, our measurements were carried out by implanting 8Li+ in thin silver films evaporated on the superconductors.